Urinary tract infection

 Micturating Cystourethrogram (MCUG)

-MCUG provides an assessment of renal tract anatomy during voiding.
-Its purpose is to detect renal tract obstruction, anatomical anomalies and vesico-ureteric reflux (VUR).Routine MCUG is no longer recommended after all first UTI.
-A recent audit performed within our institution found that a renal tract US performed by the PMH radiology service effectively excluded high grade (4 or 5) VUR and posterior urethral valves (n=220).
-Good quality renal tract US may obviate the need for MCUG.
+- An audit performed within our institution found that a renal tract US performed by the PCH radiology service effectively excluded high grade (4 or 5) VUR and posterior urethral valves (n=220).7

 Dimercaptosuccinic Acid Scan (DMSA scan)

-- A recent audit performed within our institution found that a normal renal tract US performed by the PMH radiology service excluded significant abnormalities on DMSA with a negative predictive value of 90% (n = 143).
-Of those children who had a normal ultrasound and abnormal DMSA scan, 4/9 had a small single renal scar with normal differential function and 5/9 had no scar but borderline differential function (4/5 were 44% vs 56% and 1/5 was 43% vs 57%).
-5
+- An audit performed within our institution found that a normal renal tract USS performed by the PCH radiology service excluded significant abnormalities on DMSA with a negative predictive value of 90% (n = 143).
+Of those children who had a normal ultrasound and abnormal DMSA scan, 4/9 had a small single renal scar with normal differential function and 5/9 had no scar but borderline differential function (4/5 were 44% vs 56% and 1/5 was 43% vs 57%).10

 - Leung M, Ozanne R, Smith L, Martin AC.
 Utility of Screening Ultrasound After First Febrile UTI Among Patients With Clinically Significant Vesico-ureteral Reflux.
 Urology 2014.
 83(3) pp680-681.